First Crusade: Definition, Summary, Major Battles & Facts

 - Bohemund broke his promise to return recaptured territories in Anatolia to the Byzantines because he felt that the Byzantine emperor Alexios had deserted him during the Siege of Antioch.

 - During the Siege of Jerusalem in the First Crusade, western crusader army had to endure very brutal conditions.
 Aside from the severe starvation and disease that swept through the camp, soldiers, especially peasants and lower-ranked personnel, also had to drink leech-infested water.
 Those unsanitary conditions further fueled more diseases and deaths.
-To quench their hunger, some crusader soldiers resorted to eating their leather shoes.
+Extremely hungry, some crusader soldiers resorted to eating their leather shoes.

 How Pope Urban II inspired all of Western Europe to participate in the First Crusade